Shopify/measured/README.md

 end
 ```

-Perform addition / sctraction against other units, all represented internally as `BigDecimal`:
+Perform addition / subtraction against other units, all represented internally as `BigDecimal`:

 ```ruby
 Measured::Weight.new(1, :g) + Measured::Weight.new(2, :g)